waiq/dotfiles/custom/roles/cmon-tool/README.md

 Small hack to change input using ddcutil

-Only tested on Dell Ultrasharp 32 monitor.
+Only tested on Dell Ultrasharp 32 monitor U3223QE